Special economic zone: Poland

-Ireland – Northern Europe developed country
+Ireland

 Ireland is often cited as a success story in the use of Special Economic Zones (SEZs) to attract foreign investment and stimulate economic growth, with the Shannon Free Zone as a notable example.
 Established in 1959, this zone is recognized as the first modern industrial free zone, designed to attract international capital into manufacturing and services, addressing the structural changes in air transport at the time.
 The Shannon Free Zone offered attractive tax conditions, including an exemption from taxes on export profits for 25 years and a highly competitive corporate tax rate.
 This strategy aimed to reduce bureaucracy and create a business-friendly environment, thus facilitating the establishment of foreign businesses in Europe.

 The development of the zone was accompanied by modern infrastructure and integrated services, which allowed for improved operational efficiency for businesses.
 Industrial relations, characterized by an informal and cooperative approach, further strengthened this favorable environment.
 By 1968, the Shannon Free Zone employed nearly 4,000 people and played a key role in Ireland's exports, becoming a driver of economic growth.
 The Shannon Development agency continuously adjusted its strategy to ensure the competitiveness and sustainability of the zone, demonstrating its commitment to adapting to the needs of investors.

 The Irish government also played a crucial role in the success of these zones, particularly through the Industrial Development Authority (IDA), which worked to position Ireland as an attractive destination for foreign investment.
 The Irish experience shows how targeted tax incentives, robust infrastructure, and a business-friendly environment can transform a country into a leading player in attracting foreign direct investment.

-Italy – Southern Europe developed country
+Italy

 The case of Special Economic Zones (SEZs) in Italy is illustrated by the establishment of the SEZ in the Campania region, which marked the country's first such initiative.
 This SEZ was introduced through Legislative Decree No 91 on June 20, 2017, and became operational in 2018.
 Its main objective is to foster economic growth in the region by offering fiscal and administrative advantages to businesses operating within its defined areas.
 The Campania SEZ spans 37 municipalities out of the 550 in the region, covering a total area of 5,154 hectares.
 These zones were selected based on their strategic location near ports and transport hubs, aiming to enhance accessibility to logistical and industrial networks.
 The design of the SEZ focuses on improving infrastructure, especially to facilitate the movement of goods through road, rail, sea, and air transport.

 One of the main features of the Campania SEZ is the array of benefits it offers to companies.
 Businesses within these zones enjoy various incentives, including exemptions from specific regulations and streamlined procedures for obtaining permits related to environmental, construction, and port operations.
 Tax credits are available, with higher benefits for larger enterprises and those in areas affected by natural disasters.

 The key advantages for companies investing in the SEZs in Southern Italy include: